 This privacy notice sets out how we use, or “process”, any personal information we collect from you.
-It is produced in compliance with the General Data Protection Regulations (GDPR) and the Data Protection Act 2018 which is due to be implemented from 25 May 2018.
+It is produced in compliance with the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.

 The GDPR states that personal data can only be processed if there is a legal ground to do so.
 The GDPR provides six legal grounds under which personal information can be processed lawfully and stipulates that an organisation’s privacy notice must include reference to this.